lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 # Adding the Vehicle Detection Model

 From Tutorial Step 1, we have the base application that can read and display image data, now it is time process the images.
-This step of the tutorial expands the capabilities of our application to use the Inference Engine and the vehicle attributes recognition model to process images.
-To accomplish this, first we are going to walkthrough some helper functions and classes.
+This step of the tutorial expands the capabilities of the application to use the Inference Engine and the vehicle attributes recognition model to process images.
+To help accomplish this, first we are going to walkthrough the helper functions and classes.
 The code may be found in the main.cpp file.

 ## Helper Functions and Classes

-We are going to need a function that takes our input image and turns it into a "blob".
+There will need to be a function that takes the input image and turns it into a "blob".
 Which begs the question “What is a blob?”
 In short, a blob, specifically the class InferenceEngine::Blob, is the data container type used by the Inference Engine for holding input and output data.
-To get data into our model, we will need to first convert the image data from the OpenCV cv::Mat to an InferenceEngine::Blob.
-To do that we use the helper function “matU8ToBlob” in main.cpp:
+To get data into the model, the image data will need to be converted from the OpenCV cv::Mat to an InferenceEngine::Blob.
+For doing that is the helper function “matU8ToBlob” in main.cpp:

 ### matU8ToBlob